 The network slice capability enablement server may also store the mapping of the slice API to the service API list and per service API information (e.g. data encoding, transport technology, API protocol and versions)

-Editor's Note: The exposure of MnS via OAM-provided APIs requires coordination with SA5 and is FFS
+NOTE: For OAM provided APIs, the consumption of the network slice management service related procedures are specified in TS 28.531[5].

 3. The network slice capability enablement server subscribes/registers to consume the corresponding APIs from the 5GS (NEF and OAM) and SEAL service producers.
 For example, network slice capability enablement server may subscribe to consume NEF monitoring events, or SLA monitoring from OAM.

 4. The network slice capability enablement server sends a VAL application requirement response to notify on the result of the request and indicate whether configuration of the slice API can be possible or not.